aredn/documentation/arednGettingStarted/installing_firmware.rst

 Download the *Install Checklist* for Ubiquiti 802.11ac devices.

 Prerequisites
   The installing computer must be capable of connecting to the command line of the target device.
-This will require that the computer support both the *ssh* and *scp* protocols. *Ssh* and *scp* are native to both Linux and MacOS.
+This will require that the computer support both the *ssh* and *scp* protocols. *SSH* and *scp* are native to both Linux and MacOS.
 The OpenSSH package (which contains both commands) can be enabled on Windows computers.
 For more information, see the **Preparing Your Computer** section above.

 Step 1: Preparing the device
-  Before you install AREDN |trade| firmware on a Ubiquiti 802.11ac device, you must first make sure it is running version **8.7.0** of the standard Ubiquiti AirOS software.
+  Before you install AREDN |trade| firmware on a Ubiquiti 802.11ac device, you must first make sure it is running a specific version of the standard Ubiquiti AirOS software.
 This procedure will not work if the device is running any other version.
 Fortunately you can upgrade or downgrade the standard software.

   As described above, it is best to connect your computer to the device using a simple Ethernet switch so that your computer's network interface remains unaffected by reboots on the radio.
 The IP address for a new Ubiquiti device is 192.168.1.20.
 Set the IP address of your computer to 192.168.1.10 and, when the device is powered up, enter 192.168.1.20 in a web browser.
 For a brand new device you’ll be asked to select your country and agree to the EULA.
 Then click *Continue*.
 Next you will be prompted to create a user account and password on the radio.
 You can enter the username ``admin`` and the password ``admin!23`` (for example) and then click *Save*.
 Make a note of this username and password because you will use it in the following steps.